 Why does salt melt ice?
 We’ve experimented with ice and salt before and found that salt does make ice melt faster, but do you know why?
+Salt lowers the freezing point of water which sounds complicated but actually makes a lot of sense once you try it out!

 The photo above is just a block of ice with pipe cleaners and straws frozen inside for decoration.
 You can see that the ice has started to melt where we’ve added salt.